x-actly/Path-of-Exile-2-Market-Clicker/README.md

 ## Notes

 This is an open-source project provided without any guarantees.
 Use it at your own risk.
-Please ensure that you comply with EVE Online's terms of use and policies.
+Please ensure that you comply with Path of Exile 2's terms of use and policies.
 The use of bots or automation may violate the game's terms of service.

 ## Build standalone exe file